kater-ai/kater-docs/doc/connect/Snowflake.md

 Following [access control framework design](../../blog/Access%20Control%20Framework%20Design), you can create a Kater-specific role and grant the necessary permissions to it.
 Then, you can assign this role to the user you use to connect to Snowflake.

 ### Set Permissions for the Role in Snowflake
-If you haven't already set up access permissions in Snowflake, you can do so by following the script below:
+If you don't already have a role and user set up, you can use the following script to help you.

 ```sql
 set user_username='username';